• Skip to primary navigation

 What Is Mojo Picón?

-Mojo picón is a flavorful dipping sauce from the Canary Islands, a Spanish archipelago off the coast of Africa's northwest coast and where my father's family originates.
+Mojo picón is a flavorful dipping sauce from the Canary Islands, a Spanish archipelago off the coast of Africa's northwest coast, and where my father's parents were born.

 There are many variations of this dip throughout Spain and beyond.